abugher/dictionaries/diceware/README.md

 times as long.
 A human would have a big job to curate it, with potential difficulty finding that many comfortable (easy to type, easy to spell) words, and further difficulty finding that many words while avoiding similar words.

+Five random words from a 4d6 list have the same entropy as four random words from a 5d6 list, with 3,656,158,440,062,976 possible values.
+Each pass phrase is one of three and a half quadrillion possibilities of equal likelihood.